 We all know that blood is vital for survival but many of us do not know why.
 Blood contains essential life-saving elements that aid the body in the fight against illnesses and injuries.
 Blood donors are a critical life-line for millions in the U.S. One thing that all blood donors have in common is a feeling of pride, knowing that the blood they donated will have a profound impact on someone who is in need.
 It is also important to remember that any one of us may need blood at some point in our lives so, making blood donation an essential duty of our citizenry.

 Blood Donation is Safe

 Many individuals may have reservations over donating blood because they are unsure of how safe the practice is.
 In general, donating blood does not hold significant adverse effects on an individual donor’s health.
 Typically, donors give about 10-12% of their total circulating blood volume during each donation.
 Adults who are deemed healthy by the required screening criteria will be able to donate safely and regularly.
+Donating blood, in some cases, can even improve your wellbeing and reduce stress.
 There is a small percentage of donors who will experience some dizziness after a donation cycle.
 However, this typically only lasts for a few minutes.
 The large majority of donors will not experience any symptoms at all.

 Is It Possible to Get a Disease From Donating Blood?

 The answer to this question is a clear and resounding, “no.” Organizations like the American Red Cross only use new, sterile and disposable needles for every single donor.
 Each needle is discarded of after use.
 This means that donors will never catch an infectious disease from blood donation.

 How Much and How Often Can I Donate?